 Target Audience: Children up to age 12 and their parents.
 Parents and children attend the course with a trained professional.
 There is also a shorter teacher-training version to support the same principles in the classroom.

-Child Profile/Presenting Concerns: Young children, children with ADHD, or conduct problems.
-A recent program review from Scotland showed that The Incredible Years (when compared to Triple P) was more effective for children with ‘severe’ behavior concerns (Saunders et al. 2020).
+Child Profile/Presenting Concerns: Young children, children with ADHD, or conduct challenges.
+A program review from Scotland showed that The Incredible Years (when compared to Triple P) was more effective for children with ‘severe’ behavior concerns (Saunders et al. 2020).

 Model: Video modelling, rehearsal, and self-reflection are employed in this standardized parenting course.
 Parents go through 12-20 two-hour sessions and children go through 18-22 two-hour sessions.

 Summary: This is a prevention program for early childhood.
 It is designed to give parents and caregivers the skills they need to create a balance in the home between child-led and adult-led activities.
-If you are noticing that your child is starting to dictate family routines to the detriment of other siblings and parents, the Balance Program may be a good fit for you.
-While it was originally researched with children with autism, it can be applied to children with other behavioral or developmental concerns.
+If you are noticing that your child is starting to dictate family routines to the detriment of other siblings and the overall family, the Balance Program may be a good fit for you.
+While it was originally researched with autistic children, it can be applied to children with other behavioral or developmental concerns.